capacitor-community/fcm/README.md

 > ### Notice
 >
-> This plugin is intended to be used together with Capacitor API for [Push Notifications](https://capacitor.ionicframework.com/docs/apis/push-notifications).
+> This plugin is intended to be used combined with Capacitor API for [Push Notifications](https://capacitor.ionicframework.com/docs/apis/push-notifications).
 Capacitor only provides APN token whereas this plugin offers the possibility to work with FCM tokens and more.

 ## API